 Under the ADA, State and local governments, businesses, and nonprofit organizations that serve the public generally must allow service animals to accompany people with disabilities in all areas of the facility where the public is normally allowed to go.
 For example, in a hospital it would be inappropriate to exclude a service animal from areas such as patient rooms, clinics, cafeterias, or examination rooms.
 However, it may be appropriate to exclude a service animal from operating rooms or burn units where the animal’s presence may compromise a sterile environment.

-IV.
 When a Service Animal can be asked to leave: A service animal may be asked to leave a Keiser University facility or program if the animal’s behavior or presence poses a direct threat to the health and safety of others because the animal is not under the control of the owner.
 Service animals may be also excluded in areas where the presence of a service animal fundamentally alters the nature of a program or activity or is disruptive.
 This may include but are not limited to, research labs, areas requiring protective clothing, and food preparation areas.
 In addition, if a service animal is found by the University to be out of control and the animal’s handler does not take immediate and effective action to control the service animal; if the service animal is physically ill; if the service animal is unreasonably dirty; if a service animal attempts to enter a place on campus where the presence of a service animal causes danger to the safety of the handler or other students/ members of campus, or where the service animal’s safety is compromised.
 Furthermore, animals not covered under the ADA service animal definition can be asked to leave a Keiser University facility or program.
-Questions related to the use of service animals on campus should be directed towards Dr. Ritchie at 954-776-4476.
+Questions related to the use of service animals on campus should be directed towards Dr. Sites at 954-776-4476.